by phooky, published

 This is a "radiolaria" sculpture roughly modeled on the drawings of Ernst Haeckel.
 It has simple icosahedral symmetry, with thirty "spines" radiating from the edges.

 The slots have been designed to accept 1/8th inch acrylic.
 The fit can be a little loose (not the least because acrylic sheet tends to have a little variation in thickness), so I recommend using some acrylic adhesive to hold it together when you're done.

 As with all acrylic sculptures, this will be a bit brittle when assembled; try not to drop it too far.
 Mine is suspended from the ceiling.

 Give a Shout Out

 Icosahedral radiolaria by phooky is licensed under the Public Domain license.

-We're sure phooky would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure phooky would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).